Tools for Handling Extraction of Features from Time series (theft)

 theft

 is a software package for R that facilitates user-friendly access to a consistent interface for the extraction of time-series features.
-The package provides a single point of access to > 1200 time-series features from a range of existing R and Python packages.
+The package provides a single point of access to time-series features from a range of existing R and Python packages as well as enabling users to calculate their own features.
 The packages which theft

 ‘steals’ features from currently are: